paul-hammant/paranamer/README.md

 # What if a parameter names changes?

 The general answer to this question is that you should not ship something to third parties where they are going to hard-core your parameter names into their application.
 For you own in-house stuff, accessing parameter names is harmless.
-You should be able to ripple though the source code of even large applications, and change say <code>badSpeeldWord</code> to <code>badlySpelledWorld</code> if you need to.
+You should be able to ripple though the source code of even large applications, and change say `badSpeeldWord` to `badlySpelledWorld` if you need to.

 # Other Modules